timothypratley/power-turtle/resources/public/conj2017-slides.md

 Which brings us back to Learning Clojure through Logo...

 We built Power Turtle as a way to Learn Clojure that was
-* Fun
+* fun
-* Easy
+* easy
-* Open ended
+* and open ended
 * We aim to reach more people by skipping the setup
-  - and getting them hooked on what Clojure can do

-But what we really want to do is to inspire educators to teach programming through Logo in Clojure to everyone in the world.
+* But what we really want to do is to inspire educators
+* to teach programming through Logo
+* in Clojure
+* to everyone in the world.
-And give them a way to do it.
+* And give them a way to do it.

 ---